wit-tutors/tutors-course-src/README.md

-# tutors-course-src
+# tutors-starter

-A Course web for exploring the tutors course generator
+A starter course structure for the tutors generator